reside-ic/vue-maps/README.md

   For a full example see [examples/bubbleplot.html](examples/bubbleplot.html).

   #### Props
-  This component requires the following props
+  This component requires the following props:

   #### features
   The features props provides geojson data on the geography to be displayed in the plot.